bpg/terraform-provider-proxmox/docs/resources/virtual_environment/proxmox_virtual_environment_vm.md

 * `clone` - (Optional) The cloning configuration.
     * `datastore_id` - (Optional) The identifier for the target datastore.
     * `node_name` - (Optional) The name of the source node (leave blank, if equal to the `node_name` argument).
+    * `retries` - (Optional) Number of retries in Proxmox for clone vm.
+Sometimes Proxmox errors with timeout when creating multiple clones at once.
     * `vm_id` - (Required) The identifier for the source VM.
 * `cpu` - (Optional) The CPU configuration.
     * `architecture` - (Optional) The CPU architecture (defaults to `x86_64`).